-Maybe you've read some articles, blogs, or books on happiness already.
-So you know that lots of different things can make you happy.
-Now I've looked to the experts, the videos, and the podcasts to create this ultimate guide to what makes you happy.
+You know that lots of different things can make you happy.
+Discover the most important things in this ultimate guide to what makes you happy.

-In the figure above, you can see how strongly each "happiness skill" is related to happiness.
+In the figure you can see how strongly each "happiness skill" is related to happiness.

 Supportive Systems is the most closely linked to happiness, while Majestic Mindfulness is the least closely linked to happiness.
 This suggests that we can benefit more from improving Supportive Systems than we can from improving Majestic Mindfulness.

 BUT, you also need to keep in mind how strong you are at each skill.
 For example, if you are already really good at the skills on the left side of the figure, then YOU personally would likely benefit more from building the skills that you personally are weak at.